alan-turing-institute/nowwhat/NowWhat/docs/design/design.md

 ## Consistency checking

 When I start the board solve, the current state of the project plan is typically invalid in one of several ways.
-Here are a set of claims which should be true but typically are not.
+Some of those ways are critical to nowwhat being able to proceed; others are merely warnings.

+### Panics

+The system should panic, emit messages, and stop if any of these are not true.

 1. Every Project in Forecast has a GitHub issue number in the “code” field, of the form `hut23-nnn`.
-   - Except there is a single, hard-coded project about time off or something.
+   - Except there is a single, hard-coded project "Time Off".

 2. Each Forecast Project should exist on GitHub as an issue;
    - and all these issues should be in the “Project Tracker”